We use cookies on this website.

 • Consolidate several small regional Bastions into a single peering hub

-Azure Bastion is neither a universal miracle nor a Microsoft rip-off.
-It's a specialized security tool that excels in specific contexts and becomes a budgetary liability when misused.
+Azure Bastion is neither a cure-all nor a Microsoft scam.
+It is a specialized security tool that excels in specific scenarios but becomes a financial burden when misused.

 Bastion is worth the investment if: